AdobeDocs/learning-manager.en/help/migrated/learners/adobe-learning-manager-app-for-desktop.md

    **Select Microphone** Click the microphone icon at the bottom of the video or audio window and select a microphone that the user would like to use from the given options.

+   >[!NOTE]
+   >
-   If the user does not want to record audio with screen or video, select the **None** option from the drop-down list that is displayed on the clicking the audio icon.
+   >If the user does not want to record audio with screen or video, select the **None** option from the drop-down list that is displayed on the clicking the audio icon.
+   >

-   When users start recording their screen or themselves, a pop-up dialog box appears asking them to confirm if they want to continue to record without an audio support.
+   >When users start recording their screen or themselves, a pop-up dialog box appears asking them to confirm if they want to continue to record without an audio support.
 Click yes to continue.

 1. Use the record button to start recording.
 The recording begins after the countdown(3 seconds).
 1. Click the pause or resume button to pause while recording and then resume if wanted.
 To edit the recording, see [Editing a recording](adobe-learning-manager-app-for-desktop.md#Editing) and to publish see [Publishing a recording](adobe-learning-manager-app-for-desktop.md#Publishing).